anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.6"></a>
 ###  4.2.6 Storage Extensions

 Persistent storage is associated with workloads via Storage Extensions.
-The storage qualities specificed by the Storage Extension pertain to "Platform Native - Hypevisor Attached" and "Platform Native - Container Persisteent" storage types (as defined in section "3.6.3 Storage for Tenant Consumption".
+The storage qualities specificed by the Storage Extension pertain to "Platform Native - Hypevisor Attached" and "Platform Native - Container Persisteent" storage types (as defined in section "3.6.3 Storage for Tenant Consumption").
 The size of an extension can be specified explicitly in increments of 100GB, ranging from a minimum of 100GB to a maximum of 16TB.
 Extensions are configured with the required performance category, as per Table 4-15.
 Multiple persistent Storage Extensions can be attached to virtual compute instances.

 >_*Note:*_ This specification uses GB and GiB to refer to a Gibibyte (2<sup>30</sup> bytes), except where explicitly stated otherwise.